noambernstein/noambernstein.github.io/swing.md

 ### Raising and lowering the flyer's CoM

 The geometry of the rig and the flyer is shown in Fig.&nbsp;2, with (at best) approximate dimensions.
-The lowest possible center of mass position is with a straight flyer at the bottom of the swing (pulse), 4.54&nbsp;m below the fly-bar crane.
+The lowest possible center of mass position is with a fully extended flyer at the bottom of the swing (pulse), 4.54&nbsp;m below the fly-bar crane.
 The initial position of the flyer is approximated as a "7", with horizontal arms.